What Is Thai Peanut Sauce?

 VISUAL WALK THROUGH

-+Open the can of coconut milk without shaking it.
-Spoon the thick cream from the top into your pan.
+Open the can of coconut milk without shaking it.
+Spoon the thick cream from the top into your saucepan.
 Medium heat.
-Let it warm until it begins to bubble at the edges — about two minutes.
+Let it warm until it begins to bubble at the edges, about two minutes.
 Add the red curry paste.
 Stir.
 Watch it turn the cream orange, then deep red.
 The smell changes immediately.
 That is the fat releasing the aromatics.
 That is the moment the sauce begins.

-Take it off the heat.
-Let it sit for five minutes.
-The sauce continues to thicken as it cools.
+Let the sauce sit for five minutes off the heat before serving.
+It continues to thicken as it cools.
 Serve warm, not hot.
 It should pour slowly from the spoon.
 If it has gone too thick, add a tablespoon of warm water and stir.
+Transfer to a serving bowl, sprinkle crushed peanuts and freshly chopped cilantro on top, and serve alongside satay or anything else worth dipping.

 Authentic Thai Peanut Sauce Recipe